 $600 was chosen to ensure we can cover the wire transfer fees, small amounts lost in the conversion from U.S. dollar to Tanzanian Schilling, and any slight fluctuation in the cost.

 Those whose parents desire to send them to Catholic private school, which can run closer to $1,200, will need to seek the remaining funding elsewhere right now as our goal is to provide the same amount per child as we get established.

-Two children were sponsored in time to start school on January 8, 2020.
-The first, Moreen, was able to start her secondary education off on the right foot, and her younger sister, Careen, was able to make the shift while still in primary school.
+Two children were originally sponsored in time to start school on January 8, 2020.
+The first, Maureen, was able to start her secondary education off on the right foot, and her younger sister, Caren, was able to make the shift while still in primary school.

 I intentionally selected the “Fab Five” – the workers in our crew that I developed the most trusting relationships with – so that I could maintain very close conversation with them.
 Respicius Baitwa, our head guide, has agreed to be my primary point of contact in ongoing communications with all of the porters.
 He is well respected, having worked on the mountain for 22 years and having summited 500 times.
 I saw it firsthand while I was there, and communications with the others have affirmed my belief.

 There’s a critical point for these children; if they don’t make the transition to private school by the time they enter their secondary education (U.S. equivalent of high school), it becomes exponentially more difficult for them to catch up in terms of learning and being taught in English.
 Our short-term focus was to get the eldest children sponsored and moved as soon as possible, and then start working to get the younger kids moved over.

 All children must take the equivalent of an entrance exam to test where they currently are academically.
 With passing results from that exam, they can then apply to be accepted into one of the private schools.